 Migraines associated with a woman’s menstrual cycle present in two ways.
 If your migraines occur only during your menstrual cycle, you have “pure menstrual migraine without aura,” but if they occur during the menstrual cycle as well as at other times, you are likely suffering from “menstrually related migraine without aura.”
-When you visit the physicians at the Diamond Headache Clinic, you undergo a thorough exam including questions about your medical history and lifestyle.
+When you visit the physicians at the Diamond Headache Clinic, in Chiago, IL, you undergo a thorough exam including questions about your medical history and lifestyle.
 If you suspect that you suffer from menstrual headache, please arrive at your initial visit with a “migraine diary” that shows your headache days and menstrual cycle days.
 Our expert doctors will determine if there is a link between your migraines and your menstrual cycle.

 What Are the Symptoms of Menstrual Headache?

 Signs that you suffer from this condition include:

 - Headaches that occur only at the time of your period (from 2 days before to 3 days after the onset of menstruation)